What Are General Liability Insurance Class Codes?

 How General Liability Class Codes Impact Your Premium

-Insurance carriers base premiums on risk.
-The higher the risk of your industry or occupation, the higher your premium will be and vice versa.
+This is because insurance carriers base premiums on risk.
+The higher the risk of your industry or occupation, the higher your premium will be, and vice versa.
 For example, an accountant sits at a desk all day in an office with few hazards compared to a general contractor with tools, supplies, and equipment as hazards on every job site.

 To reduce your premiums, it’s best to have safety programs in place and keep claims down.
 Insurance carriers may offer discounts to those who are claim-free.
 Whatever you can do to reduce risk will help keep insurance costs down.